 Skills for Fieldwork

 Director of Program Operations, Syria Response, Save the Children

 This course is an introduction to fieldwork in difficult conditions.

 Social Entrepreneurship for Social Change

 Instructor: Craig Zelizer, Founder and CEO of Peace and Collaborative Development Network

-Students will explore the field of social entrepreneurship, the challenges and opportunities and relevance for the complex social, economic and political issues in the 21st century.
+Students will explore the field of social entrepreneurship, the challenges and opportunities, and the relevance of the complex social, economic and political issues in the 21st century.
 A core part of the course will be students developing a concept for a potential social enterprise initiative, from nuts to bolts including need, context, mapping the existing gaps, competition, a clear revenue plan, etc.

-Students will complete the course with a clear understanding of social entrepreneurship, a wealth of tools, skills and resources to advance one’s work in this area, and ability to navigate the ecosystem.
+Students will complete the course with a clear understanding of social entrepreneurship, a wealth of tools, skills, and resources to advance their work in this area, and the ability to navigate the ecosystem.